tenioe/open-weather-api/README.md

 ## About
 A group project focused on developing testing frameworks for open-source APIs(https://openweathermap.org/current) within an agile enviroment.
-- **JThe program will Service Object Model to represent the various API requests.**
+- **The program will Service Object Model to represent the various API requests.**
 - **The framework will be made using JUnit and Jackson.**

 ### Our Team